Konloch/bytecode-viewer/README.md

 You may need to execute it via command line ```java -jar Bytecode-Viewer-2.10.x.jar``` (replace the X with the current minor version)

 ## How can I use BCV?
-* Starting with a Jar, Zip, ClassFile or Android file (APK, DEX, XAPK, etc) drag it into BCV.
+* Starting with a Jar, Zip, ClassFile or Android file (APK, DEX, XAPK, APKM, etc) drag it into BCV.
 It will start the decoding process automatically.
 * From here you can select the decompilers you would like to use by selecting the View Pane>View 1, View 2, View 3, etc.
 * The view panes are-used to display up to 3 decompilers side by side, you can also toggle edibility here.
 * Select the resource you would like to open by navigating using the resource list, BCV will do its best to display it (Decompiling, Disassembling, etc).